To maintain aid eligibility, you must maintain the Personalized Learning’s Satisfactory Academic Progress (SAP) standards.

 Satisfactory academic progress statuses:

-These definitions will help you understand your status and necessary action you might need to take to maintain your financial aid eligibility.
+These definitions will help you understand your status and the necessary action you might need to take to maintain your financial aid eligibility.
 Log in to LOUIE to view your current SAP status.

 Meets SAP: You meet all three SAP standards and are eligible to receive financial aid.